sparemind/myte/README.md

 uci-baseline    Run the baseline bot in UCI mode

-baseline        Copy the source code of the current bot to the baseline bot
+baseline        Copy the source code of the current bot to the baseline bot kill-uci        Kill all Uci.dll processes (can be left behind by cutechess-cli)
 ```